icicimov/blog/_posts/2017-12-1-Kubernetes-LDAP-Authentication.md

 ## Kubernetes Setup

-First clone the `https://github.com/torchbox/kube-ldap-authn.git` repository locally and follow the instructions at the plugin's page [https://github.com/torchbox/kube-ldap-authn](https://github.com/torchbox/kube-ldap-authn).
+First clone the `https://github.com/torchbox/kube-ldap-authn.git` repository locally and follow the very good instructions at the plugin's page [https://github.com/torchbox/kube-ldap-authn](https://github.com/torchbox/kube-ldap-authn).
 For one of my test cluster named k9s I needed the following steps:

-Created the `config.py` settings file first to match our LDAP:
+Modified the `config.py` settings file inside the `kube-ldap-authn` directory first to match our LDAP:

 ```
 # config.py